Boston sports travel guide

-Getting to Boston, and navigating it, can be challenging, for sure.
+Getting to Beantown, and navigating it, can be challenging, for sure.
 But for the sports travel fanatic, a trip to Boston is well worth it regardless of what you’re coming to see.
-Read on to learn more about some of the highlights of Beantown.
+This guide includes our best tips on how to take in the highlights of Boston during your travels.

 Boston is a huge city with an extremely confusing street grid dating back to colonial days.
-The city’s pro sports venues are not that close together and, with the exception of Gillette Stadium in Foxborough, in dense neighborhoods where parking is at a premium.
-Either way, public transportation is the visiting sports fan’s friend.
+The venues for Boston’s pro sports teams are not that close to one another and, with the exception of Gillette Stadium in Foxborough, in dense neighborhoods where parking is at a premium.

-For the sports traveler, to attend a game in Boston is also to take in some of the city’s sports history.
-Fenway Park, of course, has been around just a little bit short of forever; the old Boston Garden once stood right next to where TD Garden is today; and Gillette Stadium was built next to the site of the Patriots’ old home, Sullivan/Schaefer/Foxboro Stadium.
+For the sports traveler, to attend a game in Boston is also to take in some of the history of the city’s sports teams.
+Fenway Park, of course, is the oldest ballpark in Major League Baseball; the old Boston Garden once stood right next to where TD Garden is today; and Gillette Stadium was built next to the site of the Patriots’ old home, Sullivan/Schaefer/Foxboro Stadium.

 • Fenway Park: Home of the Red Sox.
 Located at 4 Jersey Street in the Fenway-Kenmore section of the city.